marklogic-community/corb2/README.md

 * COLLECTION-NAME (Set to external variable URIS in the URIS XQuery module)
 * XQUERY-MODULE (XQuery to be executed in a batch for each URI from the URIS-MODULE or URIS-FILE)
 * THREAD-COUNT (number of worker threads; default = 1)
-* MODULE-ROOT (ex: '/' for root)
+* MODULE-ROOT (default: '/' for root)
 * MODULES-DATABASE (uses the XCC-CONNECTION-URI if not provided; use 0 for file system)
 * INSTALL (default is false; set to 'true' or '1' for installation)
 * URIS-MODULE (URI selector module).
 * URIS-FILE (If defined instead of URIS-MODULE, URIS will be loaded from the file located on the client)
 * PROCESS-TASK (Java Class that implements com.marklogic.developer.Task or extends com.marklogic.developer.AbstractTask.
 It can talk to XQUERY-MODULE and do additional processing locally)
-	com.marklogic.developer.ExportBatchToFileTask (included - Writes the data returned by the XQUERY-MODULE To file specified by EXPORT-FILE-NAME)
+	com.marklogic.developer.ExportBatchToFileTask (included - Writes the data returned by the XQUERY-MODULE To single file specified by EXPORT-FILE-NAME)
-	com.marklogic.developer.ExportToFileTask (included - saves the document returned by XQUERY-MODULE to local file system to EXPORT-FILE-DIR where file name will be the base name of the URI)
+	com.marklogic.developer.ExportToFileTask (included - saves the documents returned by XQUERY-MODULE to local file system to EXPORT-FILE-DIR where file name for each document will be the base name of the URI)
 * PRE-BATCH-MODULE (XQuery module, if specified, will be run before batch processing starts)
 * PRE-BATCH-TASK (Java Class that implements com.marklogic.developer.Task or extends com.marklogic.developer.AbstractTask.
 Can be specified with in in place of or in addition PRE-BATCH-MODULE)
 	com.marklogic.developer.PreBatchUpdateFileTask (included - Writes the data returned by the PRE-BATCH-MODULE to EXPORT-FILE-NAME, which can be used to writing dynamic headers.
 Also, if EXPORT-FILE-TOP-CONTENT is specified, this task will write this value to to the EXPORT-FILE-NAME - this option is especially useful for writing fixed headers to reports. ).